Gunnison County, Colorado: Politics

 For most of the 20th century, except 1964, Gunnison County was a Republican stronghold.
+Despite the nationwide swing against him, this was one of the few counties that swung towards Gerald Ford in 1976.
 However, beginning in the late 1980s, it began trending more Democratic, as Bill Clinton won the county both times in 1992 and 1996.
 The county gave a 43.2% plurality to George W. Bush in the 2000 election, and has voted for the Democratic candidate in every election since.
+In 2020, Joe Biden won a higher percentage of the vote than any Democrat since 1936.